 In the past we've seen people suggesting dates which fall into the following categories.
 Within these categories, these are the main dates which have been suggested.

 Constitution: 1 May: This is "Union Day", and by that we mean the day in 1707 when the British Union between Scotland and England came into effect.
-That's a day worth remembering!
+That's a day worth remembering from our perspective!
 Indeed, lately, some unionists in Scotland have taken to remembering it on social media, and celebrating it with friends.

 Of course, there is already a 1st May Day Bank Holiday – which relates to Trades Unions.
 That's a ready-made Bank Holiday which is also an opportunity to choose to remember British Union Day, as an additional thing to celebrate on this day, or instead of, depending upon preference.
 At the very least, unionist councils should fly the Union Jack on 1st May.

-Since it is already a Bank Holiday, we're not including that as an option for the new Bank Holiday.
+Since it is already a Bank Holiday – and since, politically, it is likely to be controversial – we're not including that as an option for the new Bank Holiday.